anastasiakatsipi/Ticket-Gods/README.md

 - **Backend**: Java (Spring Boot)
 - **Goal**: Manage ticket reservations, user data, and phone validations through secure and modern interfaces.

-📚 License
-This project was developed as part of a university coursework assignment.
-Intended for educational use only.